shenwei356/bio/seqio/fai/README.md

 ## Advanced Usage

-Function `fai.New(file string)` is a wraper to simplefy the process.
+Function `fai.New(file string)` is a wraper to simplify the process of creating and reading FASTA index .
+Let's see what's happend inside:
-Let's see what inside it:

     func New(file string) (*Faidx, error) {
             fileFai := file + ".fai"